liferay/liferay-docs/devGuide/en/chapters/13-liferay-marketplace.markdown

 #### Preview and Submit Your App [](id=preview-and-submit-your-app-liferay-portal-6-2-dev-guide-11-en)

-Whenever you make a change (app details, adding files, adding new versions), you always wind up at a *Preview* screen.
+Whenever you make a change (app details, adding files, adding new versions), you always wind up at the *App Preview* screen.
 This allows you to preview your app as it will appear in the Marketplace, so you can confirm your changes.

 ![Figure 12.10: Always preview your app before submitting it.
 You may see changes here that you want to make before you submit it.](../../images/marketplace-add-app-preview-and-submit.png)